-During private mediation, both parties have the flexibility to agree a mutually convenient date rather than having one set by the employment tribunal.
-One disadvantage for judicial mediation is the restriction around employment tribunal working hours.
-Parties may have to attend during the day, even when an evening mediation might be more suitable and have less impact on both parties.
-Private employment mediation can take place either during the day or in the evening, or be extended from the day into the evening in order to reach a resolution.
+During private mediation, both parties have the flexibility to agree on a mutually convenient date rather than having one set by the employment tribunal.
+One advantage of using private mediation is you’re not restricted by employment tribunal working hours.
+Private employment mediation can take place at any time of day, or be extended from the day into the evening to reach a resolution.

 Private mediation must be paid by the parties, while judicial mediation is free.
-The cost of private mediation is normally paid by the respondent, but in some cases your employment law solicitor will agree to share them.
+The respondent usually pays the cost of private mediation, but in some cases, your employment law solicitor will agree to share them.

-Our employment law solicitors in Brighton and Hove deal with employment disputes for both employers and employees and have valuable experience in resolving employment disputes through employment tribunal or alternative dispute resolution.
-If you need an employment law solicitor in Brighton and Hove then contact our employment disputes team now on (01273) 726951, or click here to navigate to our contact us page.
+Our employment law solicitors in Brighton and Hove have an abundance of experience in resolving employment disputes through employment tribunals or alternative dispute resolutions.
+Additionally, our solicitors are available to act on behalf of both employers and employees.
+If you need an employment law solicitor in Brighton and Hove then contact us on 01273 726951 or send us an email on email@example.com.